Ah, the American dream—to be able to live with life, liberty, and the pursuit of happiness.

 Contrary to what seems to be a traditional belief, a home is not this automatic investment that’s going to earn you a ton of money from appreciation.

-We bought our first home in 2012 so I’ve been a homeowner (and mortgage owner) for about seven years.
+I’ve been a homeowner (and mortgage owner) for about nine years now.

-I am here to tell you about some hidden costs of purchasing a home.
+I am here to tell you about some hidden costs of purchasing a home should you decide it’s right for you.
 Some of them don’t even have anything to do with money!

-Homeownership is absolutely worth it, but here are seven hidden costs that you may find when you purchase your home.
+Homeownership has absolutely been worth it for me and my family, but here are seven hidden costs that you may find when you purchase your home based on my most recent home purchase in 2018.

 Here are some of the things we had to do: